Advanced Intensive Postoperative Care Fellowship

 - Master of Mitral Valve Repair (if it coincides with the fellowship)

-- Classes for a Master Degree in Advanced Cardiovascular Surgery and Critical Care Management (if it coincides with the fellowship)
+- Classes for a Master’s Degree in Advanced Cardiovascular Surgery and Critical Care Management (if it coincides with the fellowship)

-- Attendance to EACTS Academy courses in the past
+- Have attended EACTS Academy courses in the past

-- EACTS Annual Meeting attendance in the past
+- Have attended EACTS Annual Meetings in the past

-- Involvement in critical care or plans to do so, including potential to lead the postoperative care of patients in the current/future work environment
+- Be involved in critical care or plans to do so, including having the potential to lead the postoperative care of patients in the current/future work environment

-- Potential to disseminate knowledge to residents and fellows
+- Have the potential to disseminate knowledge to residents and fellows

 - Curriculum Vitae (CV), including pertinent publications